The Magi and the Christmas

 of the Babylonians had come to Israel and beseiged Jerusalem.
 The Old Testament book of Daniel

 begins with Daniel being taken to Babylon.
-The Magoi appear prominently in the
+The Magi appear prominently in the

 book of Daniel, where Daniel himself is named as Rab-mag, the chief of

-Magoi, was ruler of the entire province of Babylon.
-These Magoi obviously were powerful men in the very
+Magi, was ruler of the entire province of Babylon.
+These Magi obviously were powerful men in the very

 powerful Babylonian and Persian empires.
 We can see one instance of a power struggle taking place

-between some of the Magoi in Daniel chapter
+between some of the Magi in Daniel chapter

 6, where God supernaturally steps in to